Articles

 Subscribe

-One finance manager’s goal-setting process
+One finance professional’s goal-setting process

 Frank Chou, FPAC, CTP, Director of Corporate Finance at Purple, shared his personal, 10-step goal-setting process that he “built up over the years.”